opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 \____/ .___/\___/_/ /_/____/\___/\__,_/_/   \___/_/ /_/  /_____/\___/_/ /_/\___/_/ /_/_/ /_/ /_/\__,_/_/  /_/|_|
     /_/

-[INFO] [Test Execution ID]: b8d17b2d-746b-48a6-af43-556005590efc [INFO] Executing test with workload [neural_search], test_procedure [sparse-search] and provision_config_instance ['external'] with version [2.19.0].
+[INFO] [Test Execution ID]: f9113820-8a4a-4d77-b31a-ac8f7c75a33a [INFO] Executing test with workload [neural_search], test_procedure [sparse-search] and provision_config_instance ['external'] with version [2.19.0].

-[WARNING] merges_total_time is 102 ms indicating that the cluster is not in a defined clean state.
+[WARNING] merges_total_time is 154 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] indexing_total_time is 32 ms indicating that the cluster is not in a defined clean state.
+[WARNING] indexing_total_time is 281 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] refresh_total_time is 93 ms indicating that the cluster is not in a defined clean state.
+[WARNING] refresh_total_time is 197 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
+[WARNING] flush_total_time is 104 ms indicating that the cluster is not in a defined clean state.
+Recorded index time metrics may be misleading.
-Running delete-target-index                                                    [100% done] Running delete-ingest-pipeline                                                 [100% done] Running delete-ml-model-sparse                                                 [100% done] Running put-cluster-settings                                                   [100% done] Running register-ml-model-sparse                                               [100% done] Running deploy-ml-model                                                        [100% done] Running create-ingest-pipeline-sparse                                          [100% done] Running create-target-index                                                    [100% done] Running check-cluster-health                                                   [100% done] Running index-append                                                           [100% done] Running refresh-after-index                                                    [100% done]
+Running delete-index                                                           [100% done] Running delete-ingest-pipeline                                                 [100% done] Running delete-ml-model-sparse                                                 [100% done] Running put-cluster-settings                                                   [100% done] Running register-ml-model-sparse                                               [100% done] Running deploy-ml-model                                                        [100% done] Running create-ingest-pipeline-sparse                                          [100% done] Running create-index                                                           [100% done] Running check-cluster-health                                                   [100% done] Running index-append                                                           [100% done] Running refresh-after-index                                                    [100% done]